The following article was written by Zoe Thompson

 - Feign incompetence (spotlights the challenge that the Guide is having, which the student can then help to resolve/repair)

-Zoe Thompson (BA Hons – Social Policy and Administration) is Head of Development, with responsibilities for staff training, the personal development curriculum, liaison with parents and outside agencies.
+Zoe Thompson (BA Hons – Social Policy and Administration) is Head of Development at Bright Futures School in the UK, with responsibilities for staff training, the personal development curriculum, liaison with parents and outside agencies.
 She has a background in health education.
-As a fully qualified RDI® (Relationship Development Intervention) Consultant, Zoe uses her knowledge and experience of RDI® for the benefit of pupils at the school.